rdkcentral/python_raft/docs/Getting_started.md

 ### Explaination of the log files

 The `.log` files in this directory are text files that detail the running and results of the test and it's steps.
-The `.csv` files in the directory are show the results of the test steps as a simple pass fail, in a standard csv format.
+The `.csv` files in the directory show the results of the test steps as a simple pass fail, in a standard csv format.
 The summary files in this directory show the results of all tests that ran.
 *If multiple instances of our test class had been created they would each get a `test-<index>.log` and corresponding `.csv`, with all their results being collated into the summary files.*